gillistephan/aas-core-codegen/aas_core_codegen/golang/structure.md

 ```

 - if the type safety check is passed, we simply read the corresponding value
-- for primitives
+- for primitives:

 ```golang
  someObject.someProperty = iter.ReadString()
 ```

-- for non-primities, we simply call the <someStruct>.<someProperty>.unmarshalJSON(iter) receiver function
+- for non-primities, we call the <someStruct>.<someProperty>.unmarshalJSON(iter) receiver function

 ```golang